Lauren Southern: Opposition to NGOs, refugees, and migration

 In May 2017, Southern, along with Martin Sellner and Brittany Pettibone, took part in an attempt organized by the Identitarian group Génération identitaire to block the passage of an NGO ship, the Aquarius (co-owned by SOS Mediterranée and by Doctors without Borders), which was leaving Sicily for a search-and-rescue mission for ship-wrecked refugees and migrants off the shores of Northern Africa in the Mediterranean Sea.
 Claiming that the goal of the activists "was to stop an empty boat from going down to Libya and filling up with illegal migrants", Southern was briefly detained by the Italian Coast Guard.
-NGO ships often rescue migrants and refugees, who disembark from Libyan shores on unsafe makeshift rafts, and bring them to Sicily.
+NGO ships often rescue migrants and refugees, who embark from Libyan shores on unsafe makeshift rafts, and bring them to Sicily.
 Regarding her actions, Southern stated: "if the politicians won't stop the boats, we'll stop the boats."

 Southern supported similar actions by Defend Europe, which chartered a vessel to track and stop what it claimed was collusion between non-governmental organizations (NGOs) and human traffickers.
 In July 2017, Southern reported Patreon had deleted her account citing concerns about her "raising funds in order to take part in activities that are likely to cause loss of life".
 Southern denied these allegations, stating that Defend Europe's actions were likely to save lives and that none of her funding went towards the group.

 In November 2018, Southern released a video that appeared to show an NGO worker admitting that she had coached asylum seekers on how to speak to immigration officials in order to gain refugee status.
 BuzzFeed News reported that a United Nations High Commissioner for Refugees (UNHCR) spokesperson said: "Greece has rigorous asylum procedures in place, within a robust legal framework."
 In May 2019, Southern released a YouTube documentary, Borderless, about the refugee and migrant crisis.
 The film was temporarily taken down by YouTube.